International Association for Applied Corneotherapy (I.A.C.)

-- The General Assembly shall decide by simple majority, unless the law or the constitution of the association do not stipulate otherwise.
-Each regular member who participates on the meeting shall be entitled to vote.
-Decisions shall only be admissible if they are made upon items which are on the final agenda.
-The final agenda shall be made available in the meeting.
+- The General Assembly shall decide by simple majority unless the law or the constitution of the association does not stipulate otherwise.
+Each regular member who participates in the meeting shall be entitled to vote.
+Decisions shall only be admissible if they are made upon items that are on the final agenda.
+The final agenda shall be made available at the meeting.

 - Each member may submit to the Executive Board in writing further items relating to the agenda within fourteen days before the meeting.
 The member shall give a short explanation about their proposals.
 To assist in the decision making about an item, the proposal shall be drafted in such a way that the Assembly can vote with a “yes” or “no”.

-- Amendments of the statutes shall only be decided by a three-quarter majority of the General Assembly.
+- Amendments of the statutes shall only be decided by a three-quarters majority of the General Assembly.

 - The dissolution shall be decided only by the General Assembly convened exclusively for this purpose.